stacklok/promptwright/README.md

 <img src="https://github.com/StacklokLabs/promptwright/releases/download/0.0.0/image.png" width="350" height="350">

-promptwright is a Python library from [Stacklok](https://stacklok.com) designed for generating large datasets using a local LLM via Ollama.
-The library offers a flexible and easy-to-use interface to enabling users the ability to generate structured datasets.
+Promptwright is a Python library from [Stacklok](https://stacklok.com) designed for generating large synthetic datasets using a local LLM.
+The library offers a flexible and easy-to-use set of interfaces, enabling users the ability to generate prompt led synthetic datasets.

-This was inspired by the [redotvideo/pluto](https://github.com/redotvideo/pluto), in fact it started as fork, but ended up largley being a re-write, but with a focus on generating large datasets against a local LLM model, as opposed to OpenAI where costs can be prohibitively expensive.
+Promptwright was inspired by the [redotvideo/pluto](https://github.com/redotvideo/pluto), in fact it started as fork, but ended up largley being a re-write, to allow dataset generatiion against a local LLM model, as opposed to OpenAI where costs can be prohibitively expensive.

+The library interfaces with Ollama, making it easy to just pull a model and run Promptwright.

 ## Features

-- **Local LLM Client Integration**: interact with Ollama models using the `LocalDataEngine`.
+- **Local LLM Client Integration**: Interact with Ollama based models
-- **Test and Validate Connections**: Verify a connection with the LLM and ensure models are operational available before generating datasets.
-- **Configurable Instructions and Prompts**: Define custom instructions and system prompts to fine-tune the behavior of the LLM.
+- **Configurable Instructions and Prompts**: Define custom instructions and system prompts
-- **Push to Hugging Face**: Push the generated dataset to Hugging Face in parquet format.
+- **Push to Hugging Face**: Push the generated dataset to Hugging Face Hub.

 ## Getting Started